crownstone/website/05-team.md

     twitter: "Bart_vanVliet"
     github: "vliedel"
     report:
       title: "Bart has a masters in Mechanical Engineering and does not shy away from the most in-depth embedded programming jobs.
-Ask him anything on the nRF architecture!"
+Ask him anything about the nRF architecture!"
   - image: "alexdemulder.jpg"
     name: "Alex de Mulder"
     affiliation: "Senior Software Developer"